-HomeBASE is a program of the Massachusetts Department of Housing and Community Development (DHCD) designed to reduce the need for motels and shelters.
+HomeBASE is a program of the Executive Office of Housing and Livable Communities (EOHLC) and is designed to reduce the need for motels and shelters.
 The goal is to assist families who are facing homelessness to find alternative solutions to entering shelter and/or motels.
 Additionally, it seeks to reduce the number of families already in shelters and motels by providing financial assistance, resources, and services to quickly re-house these families.

 To be considered for HomeBASE a family must be determined eligible for Emergency Assistance (EA) by a DHCD Homeless Coordinator.
 Eligibility requires that a participant have an annual household income at or below 115% of the federal poverty level and a child under 21.
 In addition, the family must be homeless or at imminent risk of homelessness, and meet criteria regarding the cause of homelessness (see EA regulations).

 HomeBASE services include assessment, housing search, placement, and case management and stabilization services.
 Families who applied for assistance and were found eligible as well as families who were placed in emergency shelters or motels (and are in EA compliance) are eligible for a re-housing benefit of up to $10,000.
 This benefit may be used in any combination to address a variety of needs including:

 Moving expenses to another state or to another location in Massachusetts.